ETI-Software-Solutions/informixdb/INSTALL.md

 export PATH=/mynode/node-v4.2.2-linux-x64/bin:$PATH
 ```

-### 2.2 Install node-informixdb
+### 2.2 Install informixdb

-Following are the steps to install [*node-informixdb*](https://github.com/OpenInformix/node-informixdb) from npm and GitHub.
+Following are the steps to install [*Informixdb*](https://github.com/ETI-Software-Solutions/informixdb) from npm and GitHub.
 using directory `/nodeapp` for example.

 #### 2.2.1 Direct Installation.